ArafatAkashAkku/Softnio-FrontEnd-Test-Task/README.md

 # Softnio Frontend Test Task

-The Softnio FrontEnd Test Task involves creating a user interface using two approaches: React and HTML/CSS/JavaScript.
+The Softnio Frontend Test Task involves creating a user interface using two approaches: React and HTML/CSS/JavaScript.

 React Version: This version uses React, a modern JavaScript library for building dynamic user interfaces.
 For styling the web page, Tailwind CSS framework is used.